Willie Nelson Net Worth: $25 Million (approx.)

 A customs officer found marijuana in the pocket of his jeans and he was arrested and landed up in jail.
 He was released a few hours later and charges were eventually dropped, however, Nelson was banned from the Bahamas.

-In 1994, police found marijuana in Nelson’s car near Waco, Texas.
+In 1994, police found marijuana in Willie Nelson car near Waco, Texas.
 In 2006, while traveling to former Texas Governor Ann Richards’ funeral, Nelson was arrested in Louisiana and charged with possession of marijuana and hallucinogenic mushrooms.

 They divorced in 1988.
-He married Annie D’Angelo in 1991 and had to sons, Lukas Autry Nelson and Jacob Micah Nelson.
+Willie Nelson married Annie D’Angelo in 1991 and had to sons, Lukas Autry Nelson and Jacob Micah Nelson.
 Lukas Nelson is a celebrated country artist like his father with an emphasis on rock with his band Lukas Nelson and Promise of the Real.

-Nelson’s lung collapsed in 1981 while swimming in Hawaii.
-He was taken to Maui Memorial Hospital.
+- Willie Nelson lung collapsed in 1981 while swimming in Hawaii.
+Willie Nelson was taken to Maui Memorial Hospital.